Medical Specialties

 Even though this is keyhole surgery, there is always a small risk that it can be converted to open.
 This can happen if the anatomy can be complex or challenging or a complication has arisen that cannot be sorted out through a minimally invasive surgical approach.

 This depends on your prostate cancer type, stage, and erectile function.
 The nerves responsible for erections pass in close proximity to the prostate gland.
-When this approach is done surgery is done the operating urologist finds the plane to separate the nerve tissue from the prostate gland (similar to peeling an orange).
 After this prostate cancer treatment approach there is between 50 to 70 percent chance of regaining your erection if nerve sparing is done.

 When nerves are spared there is an increased risk of positive surgical margin.
 This is a failure to remove all the cancer cells.